Incoming Exchange and Study Abroad Students

 Exchange Students are limited to 15 credit hours per semester.

-Study Abroad and Exchange Students are not permitted to enroll in MBAM, MBAX, NURS, or PHCY classes.
+Study Abroad and Exchange Students are not permitted to enroll in MBAM, MBAX, NURS, PHCY or Education classes.

 Section 50 classes are offered on campus in a different city, so exchange and study abroad students cannot enroll in these classes.